Into the Digital Future: Digital Self-Harm and Empathy in the Digital Age with Sameer Hinduja

 The group dug in and explored the resources, which they said helped facilitate deep conversations about the various components of well-being and how they can be experienced by children.
 They also noted that the Toolbox got them thinking about design approaches that can leverage different aspects of the RITEC-8 framework to achieve positive well-being outcomes.

-We can’t wait to see how designers of kids’ digital play get inspired by the RITEC Design Toolbox, and we look forward to supporting their efforts!
+We can’t wait to see how designers of kids’ digital play get inspired by the RITEC Design Toolbox, and we look forward to supporting their efforts.
+Please share your experience and feedback with us here!

 What Children Think About “Age Appropriateness” in Games